haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-DNA-small-molecule/index.md

 <a class="prompt prompt-question">
 Is there a model that better overlap with the reference structure? </a>
 </a>

+<a class="prompt prompt-question">What is the rank of this model based on its HADDOCK score ? </a>

 <figure align="center">
     <img width="75%" src="/education/HADDOCK24/HADDOCK24-DNA-small-molecule/superimposition_to_ref.png"><br>